 - Star Wars Celebration

-Jessica is an IP and technology lawyer focused on media and entertainment.
+Jessica (she/her) is an IP and technology lawyer focused on media and entertainment.
 In her spare time, she engages in fandom communities for some of her favorite topics, including Star Wars, Disney, anime, etc. That engagement includes making new friends, creating art, and generally exploring a source of community and creativity to help find balance in a busy, chaotic life.
-You can find Jessica on Twitter and Instagram, and you can view and buy her artwork on her website.